TheMonk2121/ai-dev-tasks/000_core/003_process-task-list.md

 - Mark completed features in backlog as implemented
 - **Move completed items to "Completed Items" section** in backlog
-- Update status from "todo" to "✅ done" in backlog table
+- Update status from "todo" to "OK done" in backlog table
 - Add completion date and implementation notes
 - Add new discoveries or requirements to backlog
 - Update effort estimates based on actual implementation time